 Use the coconut whipped cream to top anything you would eat with traditional whipped cream (or, like me, you can eat it shamelessly by the spoonful).

-**Edit: After a fair amount of research with different brands of coconut milk, I have learned that Geisha brand works the best for creating a solid, stable whipped cream.
+**After a fair amount of research with different brands of coconut milk, I have learned that Geisha brand coconut milk works the best for creating a solid, stable whipped cream.
 Thai Kitchen brand has a higher water content and will never produce a whipped cream (do not use this brand!).
 Other brands produce varying thicknesses of whipped cream, but will work for nearly all situations.